timalbert/livefortheline/source/_trips/2024-01-20-whats-next.md

 Although surgery was a success, my pathology revealed aggressive cancer still lurks and repeating the “standard of care” would likely only buy a short amount of time before I'd likely find myself in a similar situation requiring surgery, if possible.
 Our prayers for results to show inflammation or the tumor to miraculously disappear seem unanswered.
 With such heavy news, I’ve wondered if I can attain a life that is “sorrowful, yet always rejoicing” (2 Corinthians 6:10).

 Sorrow comes easily when I fixate on the circumstances.
-Joy, however, has been hard to find despite my diligent anticancer research.
+Joy, however, has been hard to find despite my diligent search through anticancer material.
 C.S.
-Lewis’ insight on the reorienting process of pain rings loud and clear.
+Lewis’ insight rings loud and clear how the Lord has reorienting purposes in pain.

 <x-blockquote class="font-mono" caption="C.S.
 Lewis - The Problem of Pain">
     <div>
-        “God whispers to us in our pleasures, speaks in our conscience, but shouts in our pain: it is His megaphone to rouse a deaf world.”
+        “God whispers to us in our pleasures, speaks in our conscience, but **shouts in our pain**: it is His megaphone to rouse a deaf world.”
     </div>
 </x-blockquote>

 I thought I was attune to the existential questions of life, but as the Lord has limited my abilities and made clear how short life is, he’s brought a greater focus on the things that are eternal: God himself, his word, and people made in his image.
 I’m grateful for the opportunity to slow down and reprioritize.

-<h2>What's Next</h2>
+<h2>Next Steps</h2>

 While uncertainties remain, there’s been <a href="https://virtualtrials.org/newsarticle.cfm?item=8544">plenty of promise</a> coming from the medical world.
 In December, I began traveling to Northwell Health in Long Island once a month to start a <a href="https://www.alpheusmedical.com">novel, non-invasive clinical trial</a>.